PaulDanielML/MuJoCo_RL_UR5/README.md

 # MuJoCo Simulation Setup of a UR5 robot arm for Reinforcement Learning

 ## Work in progress!
-Current gym environment contains a reacher task,  with rgb-d camera images as observations.
+Current grasping gym environment version: 1.0 <br/> Next TO-DOs: add multiple objects, respawn them at random positions when resetting the environment

 **Author:** Paul Daniel (pdd@mp.aau.dk)

 This repository provides several python classes for control of robotic arms in MuJoCo:

- - **MJ_Controller:** This class can be used as a standalone class for basic robot control in MuJoCo.
+ * **MJ_Controller:** This class can be used as a standalone class for basic robot control in MuJoCo.
 This can be useful for trying out models and their grasping capabilities.
  Alternatively, its methods can also be used by any other class (like a Gym environment) to provide some more functionality.
 One example of this might be to move the robot back into a certain position after every episode of training, which might be preferable compared to just resetting all the joint angles and velocities.
  The controller currently also holds the methods for image transformations, which might be put into another separate class at some point.

-- **GraspEnv:** A Gym environment for training reinforcement learning agents.
-The currently implemented task is a simple reacher task.
-This will be extended or replaced by a grasping task.
+* **GraspEnv:** A Gym environment for training reinforcement learning agents.
+Currently a basic lifting task is implemented.
 The difference to most other MuJoCo Gym environments is that the observation returned is a camera image instead of a state vector of the simulation.
 This is meant to resemble a real world setup more closely.

 The robot configuration used in this setup (Universal Robots UR5 + Robotiq S Model 3 Finger Gripper) is based on [this](http://www.mujoco.org/forum/index.php?resources/universal-robots-ur5-robotiq-s-model-3-finger-gripper.22/) resource.